sudomesh/disaster-radio-simulator/README.md

 ![](screenshot.png?raw=true)

-This simulator comes in a two parts,
+This simulator comes in three parts,
-* a full port of the disaster.radio firmware that can be run inside of a Linux system
+* `router` - a full port of the disaster.radio firmware that can be run inside of a Linux system
+* `simulator` - a node js script that creates a virtual network of disaster radio routers
-* a browser-based "visual simulator" that provides a visual representation of a full network of nodes running the firmware
+* `visualizer` - a browser-based "visual simulator" that provides a visual representation of the simulated network

 ## Compile the firmware